 DNS Leak Protection

-Removes default DNS servers, thereby ensuring that only DNS servers assigned by the VPN are available.
+Removes default DNS servers, ensuring only DNS servers assigned by the VPN are available.

 When you use a VPN, choosing a recognized company is also good, providing peace of mind and better support.
 Read reviews and pay particular attention to any comments regarding customer service.

-Another thing to always look for with VPN services is that you don’t want to be shut out by anyone to help – especially if you desperately need to complete work that day.
+Another thing to always look for with VPN services is that you don’t want to be shut out by anyone to help – especially if you desperately need to complete Wwork that day.

 Free Vs. Paid VPN – Which is Truly Better?

-You might be interested in using a VPN to protect your data and guarantee your internet freedom.
+You might use a VPN to protect your data and guarantee internet freedom.
 However, you might also find that the entry price can be a little off-putting.
 How do you use a VPN without breaking the bank, then?
 Simple: you use a free VPN!
 But can this be as good as a paid option?
 What is the catch?

 Unfortunately, the truth is that you do get what you pay for here, and a free VPN is never going to offer as much peace of mind as a paid offering.
 It might not be a particularly good option at all!

 Why is that?
-The simple reason is that running a VPN service costs a lot of money.
+The simple reason is that running a VPN service costs much money.
 Remember: this is a hardware solution that involves the installation of countless servers based all around the world.
 These large, powerful computers with lots of bandwidth must be constantly maintained and updated.
 That consists of a lot of staff and a lot of physical premises.
 (NOT a cheap operation)